Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 September 2024 05.26.12 UTC
+- WIB: Sabtu, 28 September 2024 06.23.32 UTC
-- WITA: Sabtu, 28 September 2024 06.26.12 UTC
+- WITA: Sabtu, 28 September 2024 07.23.32 UTC
-- WIT: Sabtu, 28 September 2024 07.26.12 UTC
+- WIT: Sabtu, 28 September 2024 08.23.32 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: success
+Kategori: nature